|

 karate and murder ensue.
 Glenn steps in to solve the case, using the help

-town.
+of friend and bar owner Tully.
 Glenn ultimately fights and kills the colonel, saves Tully from danger

-and returns the fortune to its rightful owner. -- JS
+and returns the fortune to its rightful owner.

 1.9 -- Nov.
 23, 1960 -- "The Turncoat"